Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 If you are not comfortable setting up a jail or using the shell please wait until someone (maybe me?) adds it to the community plugin libary.

-If you are installing from base FreeBSD there is a different guide for that!
+If you are installing from base FreeBSD, I have included some general details that you can use for you jail at the end of the "Jail Setup" section

 As of Jellyfin >= 10.7.7, installation requires `pkg` >= 1.17.0.
 This is for the newer `.pkg` format.